 Born and raised in San Francisco, violinist Kenneth Renshaw came to international attention in 2012 after winning First Prize at the Yehudi Menuhin International Violin Competition in Beijing.
 He was also a prize winner in the Queen Elisabeth International Violin Competition of Belgium, and First Prize recipient of the inaugural Manhattan International Concert Artists Competition.

-Increasingly passionate about teaching, Kenneth currently serves as Teaching Assistant to violinist Itzhak Perlman and Li Lin at the Juilliard School.
-His students have won prizes in the Yehudi Menuhin, Leonid Kogan, and Louis Spohr International Competitions and have been admitted to notable schools, chamber music festivals, and other programs.
+Equally committed to teaching and mentoring the next generation of young musicians, Kenneth currently serves as Teaching Assistant to Itzhak Perlman and Li Lin at the Juilliard School.
+His students (both privately and through Juilliard) have won top prizes in the Yehudi Menuhin, Zhuhai, Leonid Kogan, Johansen, and Louis Spohr International Competitions and have been admitted to Juilliard, New England Conservatory, Colburn, the Perlman Music Program, and other prestigious programs and institutions.

-Kenneth served as chamber music faculty at the Perlman Music Program's Summer Music School and Sarasota Winter Residency, and the Crowden Music Center's Chamber Music Workshop.
+He served as chamber music faculty at the Perlman Music Program's Summer Music School and Sarasota Winter Residency, and the Crowden Music Center's Chamber Music Workshop.
+In 2018 he participated in a cultural exchange and residency in São Paulo Brazil teaching masterclasses and mentoring students of the GURI Youth Orchestra programs.

 He holds a Bachelors and Masters degree from the Juilliard School, where he studied with Itzhak Perlman and Li Lin as recipient of the Kovner Fellowship.
 Other important teachers and mentors include founding Cleveland Quartet violinist Donald Weilerstein, Ian Swensen, and Lynn Oakley.

-During the pandemic, Kenneth discovered his interest in pre-60s jazz, joining Sausilito-based jazz band The Hot Clams as a guest artist for outdoor socially-distanced water concerts in the San Francisco Bay.
-He continues to perform with them to this day.
+During the pandemic, Kenneth discovered his interest in pre-60s Django jazz, joining San Francisco Bay Area based band The Hot Clams as a guest artist for outdoor socially-distanced water concerts on boats in the San Francisco Bay.
+He continues to perform with them to this day, most recently at the Cascais Jazz Festival in Portugal, and hopes to bring the sense of connection, joy, and spontaneity of live improvisation to his work as classical performer and educator.

 "Even among a high-class field Kenneth Renshaw was the stand-out...Marked by true chamber music making and a natural, honest sense of communication."